jmvsevilleja/intellichoice/sites/default/themes/intellichoice/README.txt

 INTRODUCTION
 ------------

-starterkit, a UIkit sub-theme generated using Drush.
+intelichoice, a UIkit sub-theme generated using Drush.

  * For a full description of the UIkit project: https://drupal.org/project/uikit